jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-29/chapter-9.md

 ---
-heading: "Chapters 1-4"
+heading: "Chapter 9"
 title: "Two Causes which destroyed Rome"
-weight: 4
+weight: 19
 description: "Some nations chose to preserve their ancient usages and not assist Rome"
 image: "/covers/spirit.jpg"
 author: Montesquieu